image

 Greta L. PolitesWelcome!

 As a professor at a public university, I am a quasi-public figure.
 But my job is not my life.
-My life is my family, my horse racing friends, my birds, and my hobbies which include traveling (particularly out west), collecting fossils and horse racing memorabilia, and amateur photography.
-I'm not getting any younger (even if the photo of me posted here was taken way back in 2004 and will likely remain here until I die).
+My life is my family, my friends, my birds, and my hobbies which include traveling (particularly out west as far from civilization as I can get), collecting fossils and horse racing memorabilia, and amateur photography.
+I'm not getting any younger (even if the photo of me posted here was taken way back in 2004 and will likely remain here until I retire).
 And the older and closer to retirement that I get, the more I want to focus on my life as opposed to my job.
 With that said, it's time for my professional bio.

 I am a Full Professor in the Department of Information Systems & Business Analytics at Kent State University.
 I received my bachelor's and master's degrees in MIS, as well as my MBA, from the University of South Florida, and completed my Ph.D. in Business Administration at the University of Georgia in 2009.
-My favorite classes to teach are undergraduate Business Modeling and Agile Design (CIS 34034; formerly Systems Analysis & Design), and the PhD seminar in Structural Equation Modeling (BAD 80056).
+My favorite class to teach is undergraduate Business Modeling and Agile Design (CIS 34034; formerly Systems Analysis & Design).
 I've covered courses in lots of other things at the undergraduate, masters, and doctoral levels.
 I've served on important and not so important committees.
 I've served as the IS PhD program coordinator (2020-2022).

 But that's my job, not my life.
 What accomplishments am I most proud of?
-I have published a couple of papers in the field of invertebrate paleontology, and have two fossil mollusk species named after me.
+I have published a couple of niche papers in the field of invertebrate paleontology, and have two fossil mollusk species named after me.
 I've won prestigious awards for my educational displays at shell shows throughout Florida.
 I've had three of my horse racing photos displayed at the National Museum of Racing and Hall of Fame in Saratoga, New York.
 I was one of the 5,314 micro share owners of Authentic, who won the 2020 Kentucky Derby and Breeders' Cup Classic, en route to Horse of the Year honors.
 I was also a micro share owner of Country Grammer, who won the 2022 Dubai World Cup, and Seize the Grey, who won the 2024 Preakness Stakes.
-But I'm just as proud of being a 5% partner in a horse who wins a $5,000 claiming race at Belterra Park.
+More recently, I've shifted to following harness racing, and have a 5% stake in a trotter named Erin who recently won at Saratoga Raceway.

 Now you know a little more about me -- both my job and my life.